Black Moor Goldfish, top view showing a good divided caudal (tail) fin.Black Moor Goldfish

 Repashy Super Gold Goldfish and Koi Gel food.Repashy Super Gold Goldfish and Koi Gel food

-Being deep bodied, they will suffer digestive problems if fed low quality food with not enough vegetable matter and live food included in the diet.
+Being deep-bodied, they will suffer digestive problems if fed low-quality food with not enough vegetable matter and live food included in the diet.
 This typically shows up as buoyancy problems with the fish bouncing on the surface with an intestine full of gas.

-Live foods can include mosquito larvae, daphnia, earth worms, blood worms, white worms and adult brine shrimp.
+Live foods can include mosquito larvae, daphnia, earthworms, blood worms, white worms, and adult brine shrimp.

 If live food is hard to find or grow yourself, many specialist fish shops have the frozen equivalent.